webplatform/docs/html/elements/code/index.md

 {{Summary_Section|The '''code''' element specifies a fragment of computer code.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
+|Tag_omissions=Closing tag required
+|CSS_display=
-|Content=Content within a '''code''' element is used to indicate a selection of text that is computer programming code.
+|Content=Content within a '''code''' element is used to indicate a selection of text that is computer programming code, for instance:

+* Filename
+* Element name
+* Function call
+* Database query
+* Input prompt

+Or any string that a computer will parse.
 }}
 {{Examples_Section
 |Not_required=No